 Pass widgets help you sell passes and memberships on your website, link to your social media, and generate QR codes for posters.

-If you did not use the Price Updater, then you will need to add all the new prices in your custom POS views.
+If you did not use the Price Updater but rather updated a price on your Products Page, then you will need to add all the new prices in your custom POS views.

 Customise POS view